Automattic/vip-actions/npm-prepare-release/README.md

 ## Inputs

 * `GH_TOKEN`: (required) the GitHub access token to use.
-It is recommended to use the standard GitHub Actions access token.
+It is recommended to use the standard GitHub Actions access token (used in example).
 * `npm-version-type`: (required) the npm version type (`major`|`minor`|`patch`) being published.
 * `node-version`: (optional) the Node.js version to use for the action.